nus-cs2103-AY2122S2/tp/docs/team/wjunhong.md

 title: Wang Jun Hong's Project Portfolio Page
 ---

-### Project: AgenSee
+### Project: AgentSee

-AgenSee is a desktop application for property agents to efficiently manage their client information.
+AgentSee is a desktop application for property agents to efficiently manage their client information.

 Given below are my contributions to the project.